We test more than 30 mulcher and catcher-only four-stroke lawnmowers, priced from $219 to $1039.

 For example in a previous test on catcher-only petrol mowers the Victa Tornado Classic TCS482 had the same cutting and ease of use scores in our test as its four-stroke cousin, the TCS484.
 So although it scored well in performance, we could not recommend it on environmental grounds.
 After that test it was decided that we would no longer test two-stroke models.

 Petrol lawnmower brands tested

-CHOICE tested 30 petrol-powered mowers and one battery-powered that keep your lawn looking its best.
-Two have self-propelled drive mechanisms and the others are propelled by the user.
+CHOICE tests petrol-powered mowers that keep your lawn looking its best.
+Some have self-propelled drive mechanisms but most are pushed by the user.

 - AL-KO Silver 470B